wcasper/math407spring2025/syllabus.md

 **Office hourse:** Tuesdays and Thursdays 3-4PM.
 Additional office hours are always available by request.

-**Zoom room:**  Some lectures and office hours will take place over Zoom using the room number [89637316249](https://fullerton.zoom.us/j/89637316249?pwd=VlFvcWhWRDVxdHpsWnVJTkMwTFMvQT09)

-**Zoom password:** 112358

-**Course website:** we will use Canvas website (Spring 2022 MATH 407-1 18421), but will link additional information from a corresponding <a target="_parent" href="https://wcasper.github.io/math407spring2022">Github Pages site (link)</a> which you may find more convenient for pulling material.
+**Course website:** we will use Canvas website (Spring 2025 MATH 407-1 18027), but will link additional information from a corresponding <a target="_parent" href="https://wcasper.github.io/math407spring2025">Github Pages site (link)</a> which you may find more convenient for pulling material.

 ## Course meeting information
 * Section: 01
 * Course ID: 18421
 * Time: TTh 4:00PM-5:15PM
 * Meeting Dates: 01/23/2022-05/14/2022
-* Location: online live synchronous lecture on Zoom

 ## Course catalog description
 This course is a first-year course in abstract algebra at the senior level.
 Topics include sets, mappings, gropus, rings, modules, fields, homomorphisms, advanced topics in vectors paces and theory of linear transformations, matrices, algebras, ideals, field theory, Galois theory.